 Health authorities issue statistics that show how many people will make a full recovery and how long a person may expect to live.

-However, it is worth remembering the following points when considering these statistics:
+However, it is worth remembering the

 - The figures show the average experience of everyone with a diagnosis, not individual cases.